 But the thing is, whether we recognize it or not, weare all, to at least some degree, directly influencing the emotions of others around us, just by osmosis – just by feeling what we’re feeling.
 We have an incredible power to affect the moods of others.
 It’s almost like a genuine superpower.

-Except, as the saying goes (and is perhaps a little overused, but it fits perfectly here): With great power comes great responsibility.
+Except, as the saying of course goes, with great power comes great responsibility.

 -Uncle Ben, Spiderman